munkhdorj-m/10th-Python-Review-3/README.md

 **Problem:**

-Find the reverse of a given number.
+Input a number and calculate its factorial using a loop.

 **Example:**

+    Input: 5
+    Output: 120   # 5*4*3*2*1

-    Input: 1234
+    Input: 0
-    Output: 4321
+    Output: 1

-    Input: 907
+    Input: 6
-    Output: 709
+    Output: 720

 ---